Keeping your baby safe

 • Install a lockable cupboard, preferably up high, in the kitchen, bathroom, laundry and garage to store poisonous materials.
 Do not pour or decant chemicals into another container (especially food or drink bottles).

 • Avoid smoking near your baby.
-Keep cigarettes, lighters, ashtrays and cigarette butts out of the reach of children.
-Cigarettes and butts are poisonous to children.
+Keep cigarettes, vapes, vape fluid, lighters, ashtrays and cigarette butts out of the reach of children.
+Cigarettes (including butts) and vape fluids are poisonous to children.
+To learn more about the effects of smoking or vaping on you and your baby go to: Pregnancy and smoking | Quit HQ

 • Check your home has a proper electrical safety switch installed and operating to prevent electrocution.
+These can be installed on all circuits.
+Check the safety switch every three months.
+To learn more about safety switches.

 • Every outside play area should be fenced from the street, pool/spas and driveway.
 On rural properties, a special fenced play area away from any dams or waterways should be set aside as the children's play area.